ChainLynxRobotics/constitution/Club Constitution.md

 # Preamble
 > (This states the general purpose of your organization.)

-We, the students, for the promotion of good government, good sportsmanship, student activities, and the general welfare of the students of Lincoln High School, establish this Constitution of ***REPLACE TEXT***.
+We, the students, for the promotion of good government, good sportsmanship, student activities, and the general welfare of the students of Lincoln High School, establish this Constitution of ChainLynx.

 ## Article 1 – Name of Organization
 > (This section establishes the full, official name of your club the way it will be officially recorded. )

-### Section A: It is resolved that the name of this organization shall be ***REPLACE TEXT*** of Lincoln High School.
+### Section A: It is resolved that the name of this organization shall be ChainLynx of Lincoln High School.

 ## Article 2 - Purpose
 > (This section describes the reason your club should exist and the purpose.
 It is more specific than the preamble, which gives a big-picture view.
 This section should be the goals of your club, what you hope to accomplish.)